xurxe/screenreader-multilanguage-experiment/2020-04/3-results.md

 - The element with most language trouble (average score: 1.23 out of 3) was the page title.
 This is a relatively minor problem, because it's often only heard once, and it usually matches the top-level heading of the page.
 - The second most significant problem occurred in informative images with an `alt` text.
 Whether the image had an explicit `lang` attribute made no difference.
   - They received an average score of 1.52 out of 3.
-  - They were only announced perfecly in 25% of the test cases.
+  - They were only announced perfectly in 25% of the test cases.
   - They were announced badly (score 1) or terribly (score 0) 68% of the time.
-- In contrast, decorative images with an empy `alt` had the least issues.
+- In contrast, decorative images with an empty `alt` had the least issues.
 This is not surprising, given that the correct screen reader behavior in this test case is to skip the element completely; still, some test cases did not achieve this.
 - By screen reader:
   - NVDA had the highest score.
   - VoiceOver (mobile) had the lowest score, because it doesn't automatically switch languages.